tipudeveloper/AnimEngine/README.md

-Why did i do this well i wanted to learn more c++ and i was bored no prebuild binaries yet can just follow the godot wiki to build from source here https://docs.godotengine.org/en/latest/engine_details/development/compiling
+Why did i do this well i wanted to learn more c++ and i was bored no prebuild binaries yet can just follow the godot wiki to build from source here https://docs.godotengine.org/en/latest/engine_details/development/compiling and record animations with the movie mode just follow a godot movie mode tutorial online

 **[Godot Engine](https://godotengine.org) is a feature-packed, cross-platform game engine to create 2D and 3D games from a unified interface.** It provides a